muzzley/yun-muzzley-lock/README.md

                       It may be changed as as you will at any time, and it will be presented to the user on the Muzzley App as the primary device name.

 * **components** -  One array with the Arduino componets acordingly with what as specicfied on our website.
 Id must contain the id, label and type for each one of them.

+##Upload the Arduino Sketch

+1) Connect the Arduino USB port to the computer, if not already connected, and open the Arduino IDE.

+2) Open the doorlock.ino skecth, compile it, select the correst serial port and finally upload it to the Arduino board.

+3) Check the video [here](https://www.youtube.com/watch?v=r1HL9QZI-as), and Enjoy! :)